Life Conference 2024

 Areas of focus will include:

-• examples of implementation hurdles encountered and solutions
+• examples of implementation hurdles encountered

 We will also look at knock-on impacts of the changes to investment flexibility, such as the differing strategic approaches taken by firms in response to greater investment flexibility.